Jepebu/related-tickets/README.md

 The results can then be used for pattern analysis of recurrent issues, or to find solutions to known problems.

 ## Technical
+This is a slightly more in-depth step-by-step of whats going on behind the scenes.

-The app works by taking a historical record of incident ticket data from a service desk in a CSV format and trains a Term Frequency-Inverse Document Frequency (TF-IDF) vectorizer on the corpus.
+1. The app takes a historical record of incident ticket data from a service desk in a CSV format and trains a Term Frequency-Inverse Document Frequency (TF-IDF) vectorizer on the corpus.

-The TF-IDF vectorizer is then used to calculate the similarity score of any given incident description across the entire corpus within a fraction of second.
+2. The TF-IDF vectorizer is used to calculate the similarity score of any given incident description across the entire corpus within a fraction of second.

-The similarty scores are ranked, and only the data that is deemed relevant to the current description is provided to the user.
+3. The similarty scores are ranked, and only the data that is deemed relevant to the current description is provided to the user.

 ## Build
 ### Requirements